Arson per Capita in Las Vegas

 Download CSV

-A crime occurs on average every 6 hours 15 minutes in Las Vegas.
+A arson occurs on average every 113.0 days in Las Vegas.
+Your home is 300% more likely to be robbed with no home security system.
 Want to protect your home?

 Home Security Companies in Las Vegas, NM